THE BACK STORY

 Her television career started nearly 20 years ago in Cleveland as an assignment desk assistant.
 Within just a few short months, she morphed her way into the world of producing; coming back into the station in the overnight hours to train with the morning producer on her own to learn the craft.
 A producer was born and within six months, she was hired as a full time line producer for the ABC affiliate.

-She got her BA in PR from Brigham Young University.
-After finishing classes, she worked at Community Action Services in Provo, Utah as part of their communications team.
+She got her BA from Brigham Young University where she decided on a degree in public relations because it satisfies her interests in marketing, journalism, and relationships.
+Before joining NWT, she worked at Community Action Services in Provo, Utah as part of their communications team.

-She loves to write, organize, and see people have success and gratification from their job.
-If you have any questions, or need help with anything from managing a move to filling out a form and all things in-between – just give Martha a call!
+Martha is a native Michigander, but has lived in various parts of Texas for the past 12 years.
+Martha loves to write, organize, and see people have success and gratification from their job.
+If you have any questions, or need help with anything from managing a move, filling out a form, getting that stubborn video to upload, and all things in-between – just give Martha a call!

 Rich Everitt began his broadcasting career when, at age 10, he read a local newspaper over a "crystal radio" he made from a coil of wire and a 10-cent diode from Radio Shack.
 Since then, he has won numerous major market awards for investigative reporting, public service reporting, and producing.
 As a TV reporter, Rich has exposed corruption in local governments, covered civil unrest in the South (he was the first Television News Reporter to infiltrate the Ku Klux Klan and returned with the video), and has interviewed most of the major newsmakers of the past 20 years.

 Ed Sardella is the author of Write Like You Talk…A Broadcast Newswriting Handbook.
 His book came from his many years spent covering news.